openMSL/sl-1-2-reflection-based-lidar-object-model/README.md

 In this figure, the noise floor is depicted in blue.
 It is not explicitly modeled, but indirectly covered by the threshold.
 Finally, the echo pulse width in m, depicted in the same figure as the widths [A, B] and [C, D], and the intensity for each echo are calculated based on the correctly summarized signal strengths from the corresponding reflections.
-Consequently, compared to single-ray-per-beam ray tracing, in partly occlusion scenarios, where the diverging lidar beam hits an object in front and another one behind, two detections can be derived, as it would be the case with a real lidar sensor.<br><br>
+Consequently, compared to single-ray-per-beam ray tracing, in partly occlusion scenarios, where the diverging lidar beam hits an object in front and another one behind, two detections can be derived, as it would be the case with a real lidar sensor.<br>

 <img src="doc/img/over_sampling.png" width="800" />

 The image depicts the super-sampling of a lidar sensor beam and the detection calculation within the reflection-based lidar sensor simulation from [[1](#Rosenberger2020)</sup>, p.
 192].
 The intervals A-B and C-D mark the resulting echoes at the edge-shaped object (left) and in the signal (right).
-The ⊗ visualizes the center of a beam that one would get by single-ray-per-beam ray tracing without multi-echo capability.<br><br>
+The ⊗ visualizes the center of a beam that one would get by single-ray-per-beam ray tracing without multi-echo capability.<br>

 After transformation of the detections from the sensor's spherical coordinates to the vehicle's Cartesian coordinates, they are available as osi3::LogicalDetections.
 Subsequently, the tracking-strategy is applied on the calculated logical detections.